jeancarl/tjbot-photo-booth/README.md

 ![](assets/overview.png)

 There are two components to the photo booth: a Node-RED flow running on the Raspberry Pi that controls the TJBot.
 When the TJBot receives a _takephoto_ command, it captures and uploads the photo, and publishes _camerastatus_ and _phototaken_ events to the Watson IoT Platform.
-A Node-RED application running in IBM Bluemix subscribes to these events, maintains a gallery of photos, and sends MMS messages via Twilio.
+A Node-RED application running in IBM Cloud subscribes to these events, maintains a gallery of photos, and sends MMS messages via Twilio.
 The photos are stored in an Object Storage service.

 ## Object Storage

-Photos are stored in an IBM Bluemix Object Storage service.
+Photos are stored in an IBM Cloud Object Storage service.
 This section describes how to create an Object Storage service and create a container.

-1. Create an [Object Storage service](https://console.bluemix.net/catalog/infrastructure/object-storage-group) in IBM Bluemix
+1. Create an [Object Storage service](https://console.bluemix.net/catalog/infrastructure/object-storage-group) in IBM Cloud

 	![](assets/createobjectstorage.png)